Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can clean it by draining water-down bleach through the tube to clean the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can clean it by pouring thinned bleach through the tube to sanitize the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Brookwood Inc can make your system more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to plan your regular service!
+Annual air conditioner maintenance from Brookwood Inc can make your unit more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to schedule your annual tune-up!